frak-id/swap-pool/README.md

 ├── encoder
 │   ├── DecoderLib.sol         - Helps decode data for each operation
 │   └── EncoderLib.sol         - Assists off-chain users to build their program.
 Not for on-chain use.
-(Gas inefficient) └── interfaces
+(Gas inefficient)
-    └── IWrappedNativeToken.sol- Generic interface for the wrapped native token
 ```

 Always remember: Use `EncoderLib` exclusively in off-chain scenarios for optimal gas efficiency.